tylearymf/UniGPT/README_EN.md

 # UniGPT

-**Use ChatGPT and BingChat to generate and execute code within the Unity editor.**
+**Use ChatGPT, NewBing and GoogleBard to generate and execute code within the Unity editor.**

 **Output text supports streaming.**